 After a day of exploring, cooking will be the last thing on your mind.
 Stop by McCall Brewing Company for a dinner the whole gang will enjoy.
 Beer cheese soup.
 Need we say more?
 McCall Brewing Company does soup right by combining smooth aged cheese with their fresh ales.
 It’s delicious on its own or as a starter before your meal.
 Pair it with any one of the Brewery’s craft beers and you have the perfect McCall feast!

 Once breakfast has settled, make your way to the mountain for a downhill rush.
 McCall is in the center of it all, so take your pick of resorts.
 Brundage Mountain Resort is best known for its powder-packed glades and luxuriously wide groomed runs.
-They also boast a great beginner area that is FREE for those looking to learn.
 Down the road, the Little Ski Hill is an action-packed ski area featuring a T-bar with access to 405 feet of vertical terrain.
 It is also the only place in the McCall area to offer night skiing!
-This year will mark the 80th season of the Little Ski Hill, making it the third oldest ski area in Idaho.
-Near Donnelly, Tamarack Resort boasts 2,800’ of vertical packed with long groomed runs and glades full of powder stashes.
+This year will mark the 85th season of the Little Ski Hill, making it the third oldest ski area in Idaho.
+Near Donnelly, Tamarack Resort boasts 2,800’ of vertical, 7 chairlifts, and 50 runs, making it the perfect stop for any level skier.

 Groomers aren’t only for downhill enthusiasts.
 McCall has several fabulous Nordic areas where you can get out on the corduroy.
 Bear Basin Nordic Center is host to 30km of beautiful trails that wind through open meadows and giant Ponderosa pines.
 During the holidays, Bear Basin will be offering group ski lessons.
 Classic lessons begin at 11am and skate lessons begin at 1pm.